Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Saving and Sharing
-**Report Name** -- If you would like to save the report configuration so that you can quickly re-run it at a later date, you just need to enter a name for the report and indicate (by selecting the checkbox or not) whether you want this report to be private or shared by all members of the product.
+**Report Name**: If you would like to save the report configuration so that you can quickly re-run it at a later date, you just need to enter a name for the report and indicate (by selecting the checkbox or not) whether you want this report to be private or shared by all members of the product.

 ![](img/Reports_Center_343.png)